 counting: to check over a group of items one by one to determine the total number in all

-soybeans: a widely cultivated plant of the pea family which produces edible seeds used in variety of foods and animal feeds as a replacement for animal protein.
+soybeans: a widely cultivated plant of the pea family which produces edible seeds used in a variety of food and animal feed as a replacement for animal protein

 Did you know?
 (Ag Facts)

-- The Census of Agriculture is conducted every five years.
-The next census will be conducted in 2017.1
+- The Census of Agriculture is conducted every five years.1

 - Information from the census is used by everyone who provides services to farmers and rural communities.1